• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 • Coconut oil pulling also helps prevent tooth decay and fight periodontitis and gingivitis.
 It cannot directly whiten teeth.

 • Say hello to your new confident smile.
-Use Authority Dental to find 24-hour dental care in your city.
+Use Authority Dental to find dentists open now in your city.
 It’s simple, fast and free.

 Thinking about using coconut oil as a natural remedy for your teeth?
 Here's everything you need to know.